lunarphp/lunar/docs/src/local-development.md

 ## Set-Up

-In the root folder of your Laravel applcation, create a "packages" folder.
+In the root folder of your Laravel application, create a "packages" folder.

 ```sh
 mkdir packages && cd packages
 ````

-Add the "packages" folder to your `.gitignore` file so the folder is not commited to your Git repo.
+Add the "packages" folder to your `.gitignore` file so the folder is not committed to your Git repository.

 ```
 ...